Emese92/_bar-project/README.md

  ### Unfixed Bugs
  * On the form when choosing a date it is possible to pick past dates.
- * On small screen the menu items show up in a reverse order.
+ * On small screen, the menu items show up in reverse order.
- * Some features does not work on Internet Exprorer.
+ * Some features do not work on Internet Explorer.

 ## Deployment
    * The site was deployed to GitHub pages.
 The steps to deploy are as follows: